jordyvanvorselen/blog/content/posts/do-repeat-yourself/index.md

 But instead of being met with the happy experience of *convenience*, you notice that it's now a little harder than before to add the new business rules.

-Apparently, only the behavior of one of the two original classes needs to be changed.
+Apparently, only the behaviour of one of the two original classes needs to be changed.
 As you already invested the time to create this beautiful abstraction, you can't revert back to the old ways.
 That would feel *bad*, since then you are unconsciously admitting you made the wrong choice in the past. :thinking_face:

 You decide to just add a parameter to the extracted function.
 I mean, one function parameter is still readable.
-I can implement this change pretty quick.
+I can implement this change pretty quickly.
 Nothing wrong with just a single parameter, right?
 And anyway, we might be able to benefit from the abstraction [in the future](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it).

 *And today, a bad abstraction was born.*